xlordnoro/python_postar/README.md

 - -p1080 & -p720 are also path arguments, but these are strictly meant for BD posts since I needed a way for the script to map where the folders should be placed in the post code.
 - -a is for the airing/cover image(s).
 - -d is for the donation image(s).
-- -m is for the mal-id which is used to grab the titles and synopsis directly from mal's API backend.
+- -m is for the mal-id, which is used to grab the titles and synopsis directly from mal's API backend.
 - e.g. https://myanimelist.net/anime/42310/Cyberpunk__Edgerunners the id is: 42310
 - -c is for the span color on the table headers for the title of the series/season.
 - -b is used to tell the script that it's a bd post vs a non-BD post
-- -bi is for the resolution button images which function in pairs 1080p 720p, 1080p 720p, etc. The order does matter if u want them to be in the proper place!
+- -bi is for the resolution button images, which function in pairs 1080p 720p, 1080p 720p, etc. The order does matter!
 - -s is used to tell the script that it's a seasonal airings post and to sort the entries by series instead of the episode number first (Pcool airings)
 - -o allows you to change the filename of the txt file that is going to be generated.
 - -v shows the version of the script.
 Older versions had it marked in the file itself.
 - -crc enables the CRC32 hash column in tables for posts.
 By default, it's disabled since it's included in the filenames.
-- -configure allows the user to re-configure their settings for postar or they can edit the .postar_settings.json file directly.
+- -configure allows the user to re-configure their settings for postar, or they can edit the .postar_settings.json file directly.
-- -kage adds a discord widget and modifies how the donation images are placed at the bottom of posts.
-Along with removing the buttons hiding the episodes table.
+- -kage adds a Discord widget and modifies how the donation images are placed at the bottom of posts.
+Also removes the buttons hiding the episodes table.
-- -u manually forces an update check.
+- -u manually force an update check.
 - -du completely disables the auto-updater if you prefer to stay on a specific version.

 # Windows Command Examples